VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 `CanCrouchInCurrentState` determines whether the character is able to crouch based on the current movement state and game settings.
 This function is vital for gameplay mechanics that involve crouching or stealth movements.

 ### Parameters
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput`, which contains the current movement state and other relevant data.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput`, which contains the current movement state and other relevant data.

 ### Process
 1. **Crouch Capability Check**: Verifies if the character is generally capable of crouching based on game settings.